ICTU/quality-time/components/testdata/README.md

 ## Adding test data

-Add the example file(s) to the [test data component](components/testdata) and update one or more of the [example reports](components/server/src/data/example-reports) in the server component.
+Add the example file(s) to the [test data reports](reports) and update one or more of the [example reports](../server/src/data/example-reports) in the server component.

 ## Acknowledgements